buzzware/dyndex-test/readme.md

-# dyndex-test
 ## Dynamic index test project for Single Page Apps with Firebase Authentication

 by Gary McGhee

-Please refer to the article https://medium.com/@gazmcghee/secure-authenticated-single-page-application-spa-hosting-with-firebase-8732b13af628 for an indepth explanation.
+Please refer to the article [Secure Authenticated Single Page Application (SPA) hosting with Firebase](https://medium.com/@gazmcghee/secure-authenticated-single-page-application-spa-hosting-with-firebase-8732b13af628) for an indepth explanation.

 Notes :